Cycling Safety Tips

 - what road signs mean and where to look for them ?

-Avoiding an Ottawa bicycle accident : Cycling with an infant:
+Avoiding an Ottawa cycling accident : Cycling with an infant:

 As an Ottawa bicycle accident lawyer, I would advise against cycling with infants who do not have sufficient neck strength to hold their heads up while wearing a helmet .
 It is best to wait until your infant is able to sit up on their own and can wear a properly fitted certified bicycle helmet.

-Avoiding an Ottawa bicycle accident : Cycling with a toddler:
+Avoiding an Ottawa cycling accident : Cycling with a toddler:

 As an Ottawa bicycle accident lawyer, in my opinion, toddlers are safest on a bicycle when they are in a bicycle trailer or in a seat mounted to a bicycle frame.
 Again, please make sure your toddler is wearing an approved and properly fitted bicycle helmet and that your trailer or seat is firmly attached to the bicycle.

-Avoiding an Ottawa bicycle accident : Cycling with a bike trailer:
+Avoiding an Ottawa cycling accident : Cycling with a bike trailer:

 Bicycle trailers offer a more stable and secure environment for your toddler.
 Not to mention that extra space can be valuable for bringing along toys, snacks, extra clothing or other supplies; which can extend the life of your bike ride and possibly avoid a melt-down.
 The dangers with bike trailers are that they are less visible and your child is farther away.
 For safety, it is recommended that you attach a bright coloured safety flag to the trailer for greater visibility, and if possible, ride with another adult behind the trailer.

-Avoiding an Ottawa bicycle accident : Cycling with a rear-mounted seat :
+Avoiding an Ottawa cycling accident : Cycling with a rear-mounted seat :

 Bicycles equipped with rear-mounted seats allow you to keep your child close to you.
 However, they also shift the centre of gravity, which may make cycling challenging.
 It is recommended that you first practice riding with a weight comparable to the child’s in the seat.
 It is also important to make sure your seat has a high back, a shoulder and lap harness, and foot guards to protect feet from the spokes.

-Avoiding an Ottawa bicycle accident : Cycling with a front-mounted seat:
+Avoiding an Ottawa cycling accident : Cycling with a front-mounted seat:

 There are many types of front-mounted bicycle seats.
 As an Ottawa Bicycle accident lawyer, I feel that bicycle seats mounted to the handlebars should be avoided, as they may affect steering control.
 Other front-mounted seats that attach to both the seat and handlebar may be more stable and keep your child in front of you.
 This would allow you to keep an eye on your child, as well as the road.

-Avoiding an Ottawa bicycle Accident : Cycling with a bike-trailer:
+Avoiding an Ottawa cycling accident : Cycling with a bike-trailer:

 All this to say, we need to use common sense and exercise absolute caution when cycling.
 There are many Ottawa bicycle accidents daily and sadly some involve children and are very serious.
 Cycling is an amazing activity to do with children, which is why it is so important at a young age to teach them right , as we all want our children to enjoy a long life of cycling.
 Be safe and happy cycling Ottawa.